-In this section, a "validation" of the aforementioned model is presented using several synthetic multispectral images.
-These images were simulated with the 3-D radiative transfer code AMARTIS V2 [21], which is described hereafter.
+In this section, a "validation" of the above model is presented, using several synthetic multispectral images.
+These images were simulated with the 3D radiative transfer code, AMARTIS V2 [21], which is described hereafter.

-A. AMARTIS Description
+A. AMARTIS description

 AMARTIS is a radiative transfer code specifically dedicated to urban areas.
-It allows simulating airborne and spaceborne multiangular acquisitions, in the [0.4; 2.5 μ m] domain, over scenes defined by their 3-D geometry, the optical properties of every material composing the scene, the atmosphere conditions, and the viewing geometry of the sensor.
+It allows to simulate airborne and space-borne multi-angular acquisitions, in the [0.4; 2.5μ m] domain, over scenes defined by their 3D geometry, the optical properties of every material composing the scene, the atmosphere conditions and the viewing geometry of the sensor.

-The synthetic 3-D scene is composed of uniform triangularshape facets considered as homogeneous in terms of reflectance which can be either Lambertian or bidirectional.
-The atmospheric radiative properties are modeled thanks to the radiative transfer code 6S [23].
-The aerosols can be modeled by the standard models of 6S, by their physical properties (with notably Junge or multimodal distributions), or directly by their optical properties (spectral optical thickness, single-scattering albedo, and phase function).
-The gaseous atmosphere is modeled by the standard models of 6S.
+The synthetic 3D scene is composed of uniform triangular shape facets considered as homogeneous in terms of reflectance which be either Lambertian either bidirectional.
+The atmospheric radiative properties are modelled thanks to the radiative transfer code 6S [23].
+The aerosols can be modelled by the standard models of 6S, by their physical properties (with notably Junge or multimodal distributions) or directly by their optical properties (spectral optical thickness, single scattering albedo and phase function).
+The gaseous atmosphere is modelled by the standard models of 6S.
 AMARTIS allows the simulation of airborne or satellite sensors.
-The sensor is defined by the following parameters: its zenith and azimuth viewing angles defined by the optical axis orientation pointed at the center of the scene, its pixel matrix (number of pixels by rows and columns and pixel size), its spatial resolution, the wavelengths of observation, and the focal length of the instrument.
-The altitude of the sensor is deduced from the previous geometrical parameters.
+The sensor is defined by the following parameters: its zenith and azimuth viewing angles defined by the optical axis orientation pointed at the centre of the scene, its pixels matrix (number of pixels by rows and columns and pixel size), its spatial resolution,

-In remote sensing, a flat-ground assumption is usually made to model the signal at ground and sensor levels.
+In remote sensing, a flat ground assumption is usually made to model the signal at ground and sensor levels.
 However, in cities, at very high spatial resolution, this hypothesis is no longer valid because of the complexity introduced by the relief which induced specific radiative effects.
 Thus, AMARTIS has been developed to overcome these limitations.
-It is able to model independently all the radiative contributors at ground (irradiance unit) and sensor (radiance unit) levels (Fig. 3).
-The irradiance at the ground level $(E{\rm tot})$ is the sum of four components [Fig. 3(a)]: the direct irradiance (E_D) , the scattered and diffused irradiance $(E{\rm diff})$, the earth-atmosphere coupling irradiance $(E{\rm coupling})$, and the downward-reflected irradiance $(E{\rm env})$.
-The radiance at the sensor level $(L{\rm tot})$ is the sum of the different components defined in (1) and (2) [see Fig. 3(b)].
+It is able to model independently all the radiative contributors at ground (irradiance unit) and at sensor (radiance unit) levels (Figure 3).
+The irradiance at ground level (E{tot}) is the sum of four components (Figure 3(a)): the direct irradiance (E_D) , the scattered and diffused irradiance (E{diff}) , the Earth-atmosphere coupling irradiance $(E{coupling})$ and the downward reflected irradiance (E{env}) .
+The radiance at sensor level (L{tot}) is the sum of the different components defined in Section II by Equations (1)-(2) (see Figure 3(b)).
 The analytic expression of each radiative component is detailed in [21].
-Due to the strong heterogeneity of the scene, $E{\rm coupling}$, $E{\rm env}$, and $L{\rm env}$ are solved using ray tracing and Monte Carlo methods.
+Due to the strong heterogeneity of the scene, $E{coupling}$, E{env} and L{env} are solved using ray tracing and Monte Carlo methods.